MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/introduction.md

 [Dynamics GP Support](https://mbs.microsoft.com/customersource/northamerica/GP/support)

 For support requests that can be handled with e-mail.
 On average, the response time is nearly twice as fast as telephone support.
-That’s a big benefit during the critical year-end season.
+That's a big benefit during the critical year-end season.

 ### Community